heitormegale/Chromaesthesia/README.md

 Developed by: Daniele Offidani, Heitor Megale and Sven Witthaus.

 This is a python project where we convert colors from an image to a melody.
 Our objective was to simulate a type of synaesthesia.
 Synaesthesia is a sensorial condition where different senses activate each other, that is the perception of one sense leads to an involuntary perception of another sense.
 Examples of synaesthesia include Mirror-touch synaesthesia or Auditary-tactile synaesthesia.
 We however, focused on Chromaesthesia, the natural condition where sounds produce a sensation of color.
-Specifically we have tried replicating reverse synaesthesia, that is the conversion of image to color.
+Specifically we have tried to replicate reverse synaesthesia, that is the conversion of image to color.

 On top of the programing we built a mechanical scanner that moves a camera to take multiple pictures of the image being analyzed.
 Each picture is transformed into three tones and the full image will sound like a music.